oldHamletsGhost/gulp-4.0-refactor/README.md

 extension to your browser if you haven't already or add the livereload script to your index file:
 <script src="http://localhost:35729/livereload.js"></script>

-If the root path for your project is not ./public/, change this in the server.js file:
+If the root path for your project is not ./public/ or you do not want to use port 3000, change the server.js file accordingly:

-const server = new StaticServer({

     rootPath: './public/',
     port: 3000

-});

 # gulpfile.js variables you may need to update

 The two variables in gulpfile.js you will likely change are projectName and paths.

 Change this name to a name that adequately describes your project.

     const projectName = 'myProject_';

 Change these paths so that they reference the appropriate paths.
 Be sure not to remove the /**/*. part of the reference as it is used to traverse all the file folders. "src" refers to the source directory and the "dest" is the destination.

-clean has only one property which is the reference to the parent folder of all your compressed/gulped files.
+The clean fucntion has only one property which is the reference to the parent folder of all your compressed/gulped files.
 This assumes you have  a common parent directory for all your dest references.

-const paths = {

     styles: {
         src: 'public/src/styles/**/*.scss',